Elappara

-Elappara is a town in Idukki district in the southwestern Indian state of Kerala.
-It is one of the panchayaths in Peerumedu taluk.
+Elappara is a town in the Idukki district of the southwestern Indian state of Kerala.
+It is one of the panchayats in Peerumedu taluk.
 The area is marked by a cool climate as the region is situated at an elevation of over 1000 m above sea level.
 Elappara is famous for its vast tea plantations.

 History

-The history of present Elappara begins in 1836 with the clearing of the Vembanadu region by Henry Baker, a C.M.S. missionary.
-The first estate to start the tea industry in high-range was the Tyford estate and the first plantation Penshwarast - both of which are situated in Elappara panchayath.
+The modern history of Elappara began in 1836 with the clearing of the Vembanadu region by Henry Baker, a missionary of the Church Missionary Society (CMS).
+The Tyford estate was one of the earliest tea estates established in the high ranges, and the Penshurst plantation was also among the first in the region; both are located within the present Elappara panchayat.